holhar/java-dev-kb/training/src/main/java/de/holhar/java_dev_kb/training/pcps/README.md

 12.2 What does @SpringBootTest auto-configure?

-12.3 What dependencies does spring-boot-starter-test brings to the classpath?
+12.3 What dependencies does spring-boot-starter-test bring to the classpath?

 12.4 How do you perform integration testing with @SpringBootTest for a web application?